Mini

 Drag & Drop

-- Export single sample - Drag a dot from the scatter plot into your DAW.
+Examples:- Drag into DAW - Drag a dot from the scatter plot into your DAW.

 - Import folders - Drag a folder from your file manager into the plugin to add it as a source.